 - Shopify provides abandoned cart recovery, discount codes, dropshipping, the integration with social media and global marketplaces.
 As for the products, you can add descriptions, pictures, set prices, manage stock and organize products with types, vendors, or collections.

 But Shopify has two kinds of limitations.
-First one deals with options and variants.
+The first one deals with options and variants.
 You can set three options (e.g., size, color and style) and up to 100 variants.
 The second one is a ban on certain products type (e.g., gambling or adult content.)

 - Let’s look at WooCommerce features.
 You add the basic information about the product: a description, an image, a price, stock, category, and tags.
 If you need a dropshipping option, you can install an extension.
 A plus is that neither WordPress nor WooCommerce set any limitation.
 You can also install other plugins to advance product management.